Project-Harrison/world_ports/README.md

 Port found: {'CITY': 'Aalborg', 'STATE': 'North Jutland', 'COUNTRY': 'Denmark', 'LATITUDE': 57.05, 'LONGITUDE': 9.92, 'OFFSET': 1, 'DST': False}
 ```

+## There may be errors!

+This dataset may contain errors!
+If you find an error, feel free to Github issues page.

 ## Use Cases

 This dataset can be utilized in various domains, for example: